SKA-ScienceDataProcessor/integration-prototype/sip/execution_control/processing_block_controller/README.md

 ## Roles and Responsibilities

-- Execution of one or more Processing Blocks.
+- Execution of Processing Blocks.
-    - The default assumption is one Processing Block per Processing Block Controller although depending on the implementation this may not be a hard requirement.
+    - The default assumption is one Processing Block per Processing Block Controller (although depending on the implementation this may not be a hard requirement).
     - Interacts with various Platform Services and SDP Services to complete the end-to-end execution of each Processing Block which it is responsible for.